Uganda & Gorillas Overland

 Day 7-8 Jinja (2B,2L,2D)

 Head south to the shores of Lake Victoria and renowned as the “Source of the Nile”, Jinja is fast becoming the thrill-seeker's capital of Africa.
 Spend a full day rafting or kayaking down the Nile River, mountain biking in the Mabira Forest, volunteering with a local project, or just enjoying the relaxed vibe of Jinja.
 Jinja, the second largest commercial centre in Uganda, was established in 1901.
 Lying in the south east of Uganda, 87 km north east of Kampala, it is located on the shores of Lake Victoria near to the source of the White Nile.
 The city is the chief town of Jinja District, and is considered the capital of the Kingdom of Busoga.
-The resident population of Jinja is approximately 106,000 with the majority being Bantu in origin.
-Lusoga and Luganda are the main local languages.
 Bujagali Falls (also spelled Budhagali) was a waterfall near Jinja where the Nile River flows out of Lake Victoria.
 Some consider it the source of the Nile, but now the once beautiful falls and world-class kayaking spot have become submerged by the recently built Bujagali Dam.
-Approximate Distance: 283 km Estimated Travel Time: 7 hrs
+Our camp has flush toilets, hot water (usually!) and an on-site bar with food options.
+The campsite is located at a beautiful spot on the Nile River where you can swim and enjoy a great view of the surroudings.
+Approximate Distance: 90 km Estimated Travel Time: 3 hrs

 Day 9 Kampala (1B)